davidwkaiser/song-parser/README.md

 @dwkphd

-I am looking for a role as a (Jr) Developer.
+I am a graduate of Dev Bootcamp, I'm looking for my first dev job.
-I know Ruby, Rails, JavaScript, jQuery, AJAX, HTML / CSS, SQL, and I'm teaching myself Node.JS and Angular2
+I know Ruby / Rails, JavaScript / jQuery / AJAX,
+HTML / CSS, and SQL.
+I've used Ionic (Angular for mobile), but don't remember much about it.
+I'm teaching myself Node.JS and Angular 2.

+I'm a leader, I'm responsible, and I'm low drama.

-See my portfolio site at http://davidwkaiser.squarespace.com
+See my portfolio at http://davidwkaiser.squarespace.com See my LinkedIn at http://linkedin.com/in/davidwkaiser And, well, you've already found my GitHub...